chenaciousD/website/content/projects/GenAIPerpsective/index.md

 # From three weeks to three days

 As an example of how different it is for a non-technical person to create something now compared to the pre-GenAI era: In 2019, I built my personal website using Gatsby, following a step-by-step tutorial and browsing Stack Overflow every time I encountered an issue.
-It took me about three weeks to reach a point where I felt it was presentable.
+It took me about three weeks with lots of head banging to reach a point where I felt it was presentable.

-Contrast that experience to this website which I built using Hugo - which took me three days with no tutorial, no instructions, just persistent prompting with Github Copilot.
+Contrast that experience to this website which I built using Hugo.
+It took me three days with no tutorial, no instructions, just persistent prompting with Github Copilot.
 I customized an existing theme, streamlined the deployment process with Github actions and also added fun little elements like the Typed.JS animation on the homepage.

 Over the past six weeks, I've developed eight prototypes, starting with basic scripts and culminating in a full-stack news summarization app that utilized reinforcement learning with human feedback, a React frontend, a Python backend, an SQL database, and integrations with several external APIs.
 See my posts [Three ways I played with OpenAI's APIs]({{< relref "/projects/ThreeWaysLLMs/index.md" >}}) and [Experiments in Supervised and Reinforcement Learning]({{< relref "/projects/LearningExperiments/index.md" >}}).

-My tools were `curiosity`, `patience` and `healthy skepticism`.
+My tools were `curiosity`, `patience` and `skepticism`.
 I've already written about curiosity above.
 Patience is required to iterate through a prompt and its generated response until you achieve what you're looking for (and it's far faster than sifting through Stack Overflow).
-Healthy skepticism is required to ensure you don't blindly follow GPT's instructions because it does make mistakes and can lead you astray.
+A healthy skepticism is required to ensure you don't blindly follow GPT's instructions because it does make mistakes and can lead you astray.

 # Prompting a Process